Hassan Al-Mamun

-Hassan Al-Mamun (হাসান আল-মামুন; born 16 December 1978) is a Bangladeshi retired professional footballer who played as a defender.
+Hassan Al-Mamun (হাসান আল-মামুন; born 16 November 1974) is a Bangladeshi former professional footballer who played as a defender.
 He was mainly deployed as a full back who could play on both sides of the field.
-He played international football for more than a decade.

-He currently works as an assistant coach for the Bangladesh national football team under Javier Cabrera.
+He represented the Bangladesh national team from 1995 to 2008 and made 54 official international appearances for the country.
+He currently works as an assistant coach for the national team under Javier Cabrera.

 Club career

-Mamun started his career with Team BJMC in 1992, when he was in tenth grade.
-Then he went on to join Fakirerpool Young Men's Club, who were known for developing talented young players during the early 90s, but Mamun established himself as one of the best defenders in the country, during his time at Abahani Limited Dhaka.
-He won the Dhaka League with Abahani before joining Muktijoddha Sangsad KS in 1996.
+Mamun began his career with Team BJMC in 1991, while he was still in tenth grade.
+He then went on to join Fakirerpool Young Men's Club, who were known for developing talented young players during the early 90s, but Mamun established himself as one of the best defenders in the country during his time at Abahani Limited Dhaka.
+He won the Premier Division with Abahani before joining Muktijoddha Sangsad KC in 1996.

-Mamun spent most of his career captaining Muktijoddha Sangsad KS, his time at the club lasted for eleven years, during which he won the 2003 National Football Championship and the Federation Cup in both 2001 and 2003, while his greatest achievement was the Dhaka League triumph in 2000.
+Mamun spent most of his career captaining Muktijoddha Sangsad, his time at the club lasted for eleven years, during which he won the 2003 National Football League and the Federation Cup in both 2001 and 2003, while his greatest achievements were the Premier Division League triumphs in 1997–98 and 2000.

 In 2008, Mamun was under controversy after stating in an interview that according to him the government does not care about football and the club officials should be imprisoned for destroying the country's football.
 His statements lead to 8 professional league teams from Dhaka sign an agreement to not sign the defender for the upcoming B.League season.
 However, Mamun soon gave another interview in which he said that the journalists misquoted him.
-He also said that most players alongside him had not been paid for the last three years.
+He also said that most players alongside him had not been paid for the previous three years.